Quicklist: Types of Windows

 - Offers a classic design that never goes out of style.

 - Easily customizable and matches traditional house designs.

-- This can be a little more difficult to clean than the double hung window because of the smaller upper stash.
+- More difficult to clean than the double-hung window because of the smaller upper stash.

 Price Range: $400 and up

 The two-panel slider is the most common type of sliding window.
 It has two panels where one or both of the panels slide left and right to allow ventilation into the room.

 - Easy to install.

 - Suitable for narrow outside spaces.

 - Durable and long-lasting.